futurepress/epub.js/README.md

 ![Why EPUB](http://fchasen.com/futurepress/whyepub.png)

-ePUB is a widely used and easily convertible format.
-Many books are currently in this format, and it is used as the base for many proprietary formats (such as Mobi and iBooks).
-We have chosen the ePUB standard because it brings us as close as possible to our “Books on the Web” vision, while enforcing a standard which enables the development of more advanced reader functionality.
+The [EPUB standard](http://www.idpf.org/epub/30/spec/epub30-overview.html) is a widely used and easily convertible format.
+Many books are currently in this format, and it is convertible to many other formats (such as PDF, Mobi and iBooks).

 An unzipped ePUB3 is a collection of HTML5 files, CSS, images and other media – just like any other website.
 However, it enforces a schema of book components, which allows us to render a book and its parts based on a controlled vocabulary.